alexhegit/vLLM_ModelCoverageTest/README.md

 # NOTES & FAQ
 1. Some model like LLama need to request access at first.
 You may check the error from the log if not have.
 2. You should try multiple tensor parallel if LLM is OOM with single GPU.
-3. Some model may run PASS with tp=1 but may failed with mulitplel tp.
-You clould use `vllm serve` test it for double confirm.
-4. The vLMM CMT will follow the process [download LLM | inference LLM | delete LLM] to save disk space and avoid run failed cuased by the continue enlarged .cache/huggingface/hub directory.
+3. The vLMM CMT will follow the process [download LLM | inference LLM | delete LLM] to save disk space and avoid run failed cuased by the continue enlarged .cache/huggingface/hub directory.